bplmaps/lmec-main-site/content/projects/digital-projects/georeferencing.md

 ### I have another question...

-... and we'll have another answers!
+... and we'll have another answer!
 Don't hesitate to reach out directly to our geospatial support team.

 <a class="btn btn-outline-primary btn-block" href="https://www.leventhalmap.org/research/geospatial/#make-request"><i class="fa fa-rocket" target="blank"></i> Make an appointment</a>